Juanes138/pdsnd_github/README.md

 ### Files used
 The files used are: 1 python file, and 3 csv files, each one from one of the 3 cities (Chicago, New York city and Washigton)

+### Software requeriments
+To run the bikeshare project, you should have Python 3 installed in your computer.

 ### Credits
 To the great Udacity program.